What is breast symmastia?

 Symmastia may or may not be apparent right after surgery.
 It can slowly develop or worsen with time after surgery, from a few days to several months later.

 In order to correct or repair symmastia, the underlying skin tissues and breast fat will have to be reconnected to the breastbone.
 Internal permanent sutures are used to hold the sternal skin and underlying tissue down.
 Usually, the remainder of the pocket has to be sutured as well, usually with permanent sutures.
 By doing so, this provides a barrier, which will prevent the implants from sliding across the breastbone and coming to close again.
-In order to reduce or remove pressure from the middle of the chest , the pocket usually has to be made larger, or, the implants will have to be replaced for smaller ones.
+In order to reduce pressure from the middle of the chest, the pocket usually has to be made larger, or, the implants will have to be replaced for smaller ones.
 Once the correctional surgery has been performed, a thong-bra is usually required for the patient to wear, and sometimes along with something like a rolled up ace bandage, which is used in between the breasts like a bolster to put pressure on the sternum and help keep the breasts separated.

 Want to know more about breast augmentation?
 Symmastia?
 All benefits and risks associated with breast surgery?
 Please call Beverly Hills Plastic Surgery Group today to help provide you with thorough information to assist you in making a well-informed decision about all of your plastic surgery interest.